💸💥 Black Friday: Economic highlight or problem?

 - 💸 Pricing strategy or deception?
 The truth behind discounts

-- 🌍 Environmental pollution caused by consumer madness: Black Friday and its consequences
+- 🌍 Environmental pollution caused by consumerism: Black Friday and its consequences

-- ⚖️ Economic nonsense: Why Black Friday weakens trade
+- ⚖️ Economic nonsense: Why Black Friday weakens retail

 - 🚛 Logistics in crisis: The dark side of discount day